ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ks of the Prince who burst the tomb.
+s of the Prince who burst the tomb.
 .
 Then summon the spirit’s exalted powers,
 ■ »&quot; And devote to heaven the hallowed hours.